Pauan/programming-notes/Nulan/Type system.rst

-Nulan's type system blends structural typing, nominal typing, duck typing, compile-time type checks, run-time type checks, and pattern matching... all together into a single seamless system.
-The end result is simple, powerful, and can also be optimized to be pretty fast.
-It allows you to create truly extensible programs.

-I'll start with types.
 In OOP languages [#oop]_ a class is a type.
 OOP languages [#oop]_ also use *nominal typing*, which means that something can only be of a single type, and two things that are identical in every way can still be treated as different types.
 To use Python as an example...

 ::